 Evergreen content is useful and informative, which accounts for its wide appeal.
-For example, many articles on Entreprenuer.com, such as 7 Major Fears All Successful People Must Overcome, would appeal to any business person who desires success.
+For example, this article on Entreprenuer.com, 7 Challenges Successful People Overcome, would appeal to any person who desires success.

 Although evergreen topics may be of a “timeless” nature, that doesn’t mean evergreen content never gets outdated.
-It’s the topic that’s evergreen, the actual content may contain details that needs to be updated periodically.
+It’s the topic that’s evergreen, the actual content may contain details that become inaccurate as things change.
 All content needs to be refreshed or replaced periodically, but evergreen content is more likely to just need a light refresh to remain relevant.

 Evergreen content works well in a variety of formats.
 Here’s a short list of popular types of evergreen content:

 - Guides that contain useful reference or how-to information are a prime type of evergreen content.
 A guide can be in the form of an article, a blog post, an ebook, or a white paper.
 When a title begins with “The Definitive Guide…” or “The Top Ten Best Practices…” you can be pretty sure that it’s evergreen content.
 Because of their high value to a large audience, evergreen guides are often used as premium content for opt-in offers, such as Econsultancy’s 100+ Practical Content Marketing Tips.